PDP stakeholders, leaders reaffirm Anyawu as substantive National Secretary

-The stakeholders made the communique in Abuja on Monday, after a closed-door meeting to find a lasting solution to the lingering crisis affecting the party.
+The stakeholders made the reaffirmation in a communique in Abuja on Monday, after a closed-door meeting to find a lasting solution to the lingering crisis affecting the party.

-The stakeholders and the concerned leaders were drawn from the various states of the federation.
+The News Agency of Nigeria (NAN) reports that the stakeholders and the concerned leaders were drawn from the various states of the federation.

 Wike explained that the meeting was organised to review the state of affairs of the party and the need to reinforce internal democracy, equity and justice within the ranks of the party.